 At The Roth Firm, LLC, we know how to fight back against these and other unjust insurance company tactics.
 With past experience in insurance defense, our attorneys bring unique insight into how the other side operates to every case.
 They use this knowledge to effectively fight for their clients’ rights and seek the maximum compensation they are owed.

-What to Do After a Car Accident in Atlanta
+What Do You Do After a Car Accident in Atlanta?

 If you have been involved in a car accident in the Atlanta area, follow these steps: